 Actually, Chulu Far East Peak is considered an easier peak compared to other peaks in Nepal and has a success rate of 95%.
-This peak doesn’t have the risk of craves and serac fall.
+This peak doesn’t have the risk of crevasses and serac fall.
 However, this peak also demands good physical fitness for climbing.

-In the Chulu Far East, the real climbing adventure begins walking after Ngawal (3660m) from where we ascend to Chulu Base Camp(3800m) which is a steep climb.
+In the Chulu Far East, the real climbing adventure begins walking after Ngawal (3660m) from where we ascend to Chulu Far East Base Camp(3800m) which is a steep climb.
 After acclimatization and little training about using the climbing gears, our real adventure begins.

-The final day of the climb starts from high camp which we start early in the morning as during the afternoon there are most possibilities of strong wind, this might affect our pace and stamina.
+The final day of the climb starts from high camp which we start early in the morning as during the afternoon there are most possibilities of strong wind, which might affect our pace and stamina.

 Our climbs walk up following the east north ridge and eventually we get to the crampoon point from where we suit on our climbing gear.
-Here on our climb goes on the ice which is at first gradual and some steep sections where our climbing Sherpa fixes the rope for safety.
+Here our climb goes on the ice which is at first gradual and some steep sections where our climbing Sherpa fixes the rope for safety.

 What are the required permits and costs for climbing Chulu Far East Peak?